a-robot-is-a/pwa-go-board/README.md

 ## Notice for Use
 This project is intended solely as a personal web app for visualizing a Go board.
-The source code may be viewed but **must not be altered, copied, or reused**.
+The source code may be viewed.
-All rights remain with the author.